stephanme/nibe-mqtt-gateway/README.md

 - [x] metrics via Prometheus endpoint
 - [x] nibe coils and other measurements as Prometheus metrics
 - [x] logging via MQTT topic (as alternative to serial interface)
+- [x] automatic safe-boot mode when ending up in crash loop

 ## Prerequisites